OliverSaba2/conversational_ai/EXPLANATION.md

 - Replace the JSON files with a real database.
 Right now two people booking at the exact same moment could race each other; a database with proper transactions fixes that, and it's also just the right long-term storage for real patient data.
-- Real calendar/EHR integration instead of a flat "one hour per slot" assumption - different visit types need different durations, and a real system needs to talk to whatever the clinic's staff are actually using.
+- Real calendar/EHR integration instead of a flat "one hour per slot" assumption, different visit types need different durations, and a real system needs to talk to whatever the clinic's staff are actually using.
 - Proper authentication on the admin board (hashed passwords, real sessions, maybe per-staff accounts) instead of the single shared username/password it has now, which I built as a placeholder, not something to expose beyond a local machine.
-- Logging, monitoring, and automated tests around the conversation logic before trusting it with real patients - right now correctness has been checked by hand, run by run.
 - Timezones.
 A single clinic in one timezone was a reasonable assumption for this exercise, but a production version can't assume everyone's on the same clock.